Last Updated on December 11, 2024 by Martina McKeough

 When it comes to Doc Martens there are two types of people.
 Those who like the grunge look and are happy for their Docs to look lived in and a bit battered and those who want to keep their boots looking as pristine as possible.
-If you are the latter you are going to need to learn how to stop Doc Martens from creasing to keep that fresh new out-of-the-box look.
+If you are the latter I’m going to help you learn how to stop Doc Martens from creasing to keep that fresh new out-of-the-box look.

 This post may contain affiliate links which means that we get a commission if you choose to make a purchase through the link.
 This is at no cost to you.
 Please read our disclosure page for more information.